Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 With new releases of Red-Discordbot, sometimes new Lavalink jars are also released.
 Using a obselete version of Lavalink with newer versions of Red-Discordbot can cause all sorts of problems.

-Normally, users do not have to worry about this as when Red-Discordbot is configured to use a internal Lavalink server (the default setting) Lavalink is automatically updated when a new release comes out.
+Normally, users do not have to worry about this as when Red-Discordbot is configured to use a managed Lavalink server (the default setting) Lavalink is automatically updated when a new release comes out.

 However, since you are running a external Lavalink instance yourself you are responsible for keeping it up to date.